ajalt/clikt/docs/pages/options.md

 val e: Pair<Float, Float> by option().float().paired().default(0f to 0f)
 ```

-There are three type of behavior that can be customized independently:
+There are three main types of behavior that can be customized
+independently:

 1. The type of each value in the option